rollchains/spawn/docs/versioned_docs/version-v0.50.x/02-build-your-application/01-nameservice.md

 # Overview

 :::note Synopsis
-Building your first Cosmos-SDK blockchain with Spawn.
+Building your first Interchain blockchain with Spawn.
 This tutorial focuses on a 'nameservice' where you set your account to a name you choose.

 * Generating a new chain
 * Creating a new module